 Besides concepts and documents, which correspond to thesaurus and content management systems (CMS), the backbone of the kernel is built around categories of actual and symbolic entities.

 Categories are first defined in line with established notions of objects, agents, activities, events, locations.
 They are further refined with regard to the nature of instances (actual or symbolic), and the source of their identification (internal or external).
 In line with established semantics, abstract categories (≈) are ones that cannot be instantiated on their own.

 OWL 2 hierarchies (yellow lines) are used to organize entries on a conceptual basis while remaining neutral with regard to abstraction semantics.
 For example, systems are defined in terms of agent and artifacts without any assumption regarding inheritance.

 Aspects & Properties

 Descriptions without external instances of their own: aspects cannot be directly instantiated (or identified) in environments; they can only exist as digital components in systems.
-Since they are not meant to directly represent individuals in domains, they can be defined in terms of standard generic of functional constructs, ensuring interoperability with modeling languages:
+Since they are not meant to directly represent individuals in domains, aspects can be defined in terms of standard generic of functional constructs, ensuring interoperability with modeling languages: